PRODUCTION FROM THE FIELD

 The Jotun FPSO is an integrated part of the Balder and Ringhorne facilities and is still in operation.
 It receives oil and gas from Ringhorne, and excess gas from Balder.
 Jotun processes and exports rich gas via Statpipe to Kårstø.
 The oil is exported via the production vessel at Jotun to tankers on the field.Status

-Production from the field ceased in 2016.
-Jotun B was removed in 2020, and the Jotun FPSO will be upgraded and relocated to continue operation for the Balder and Ringhorne Øst fields from 2024.ACCRUED INVESTMENTS IN NOMINAL NOK
+Jotun was shut down in 2016, and Jotun B was removed in 2020.
+The Jotun FPSO is being upgraded and will be relocated to the Balder and Ringhorne Øst fields to continue operation from 2024.ACCRUED INVESTMENTS IN NOMINAL NOK

 Print illustration Download data ACCRUED INVESTMENTS IN NOMINAL NOK Download PDF Download as image (PNG)